gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     Added 6 molecules (out of 6 requested)
     Writing generated configuration to conf.gro

-Looking at the generated the **conf.gro** file, it contains 30 atoms corresponding to the 6 ions:
+Looking at the generated **conf.gro** file, it contains 30 atoms corresponding to the 6 ions:

 ..  code-block:: bw